-The two most important macroeconomic markets seem very different.
+However, two of the most important macroeconomic markets seem very different.
 Wages in labor markets are set by individual or collective negotiations, which cost the participants time and raise the possibility of acrimonious work stoppages if agreement cannot be reached quickly.
 Thus, most wages are set for a period of a year or more in an explicit or implicit contract.
-The contract wages may be fixed in nominal terms or they may incorporate an "indexing rule" by which the nominal wage responds automatically (at least partially) to changes in the price level.
+The contract wages may be fixed in nominal terms or they may incorporate an "indexing rule" by which changes in prices are automatically reflected (at least partially) in the nominal wage.